-This German Lentil Stew recipe is often referred to as Linsen, Spaetzle Saiten.
+This German lentil stew recipe is often referred to as Linsen, Spaetzle Saiten.
 This is a classic recipe from Swabia.
-Not only can you find Lentil Stew, Spaetzle and Saiten on many menus in southwest Germany, it is easy to make at home.
+Not only can you find Lentil Stew, Spaetzle and Saiten on many menus in southwest Germany, but it is also easy to make at home.

 You can buy Spaetzle in many grocery stores nowadays but be sure to make the flour-thickened lentil stew flavored with vinegar yourself.